dennisreimann/uiengine/docs/adapter/webpack.md

 See the [test project](https://github.com/dennisreimann/uiengine/tree/master/test/project/) `lib` and `webpack` folder for full details on how to configure the adapter.

+Note: This feature requires the `<!-- uiengine:foot -->` comment to be present in the template.

 ### Options for Vue

 The `vue-adapter-options.js` file required above might look like this: